 What is special waste in dentistry?

-Special waste is waste that may cause contagion or infection.
+Special waste in dentistry is waste that may cause contagion or infection.
 This type of waste is usually deemed to be hazardous and should only be collected and disposed of by an authorised company.
-The most obvious risk that may come from this sort of waste is the spread of infectious diseases such as HIV or TB.
+The most obvious risk that may come from special waste in dentistry is the spread of infectious diseases such as HIV or TB.

 What waste goes in a yellow bag?